Interview by Allan Gardner

 K Á R Y Y N’s approach to production couple with a unique position between experimental composition and pop provides a listening experience that invites many comparisons but few direct peers.
 The Quanta Series of recordings is a varied introduction to the extensive library of techniques and experiences employed in K Á R Y Y N’s work and is available now through Mute.

-You’ve defined yourself as a visual composer and actually, your music has a strong physicality, could you expand on that?
+You’ve defined yourself as a visual composer, and your music has a strong physicality; could you expand on that?
 How’s your creative and intellectual process when composing?

-The biggest challenge for me was to overcome the fear of sharing myself in the public sphere.
+My biggest challenge was overcoming the fear of sharing myself in the public sphere.
 Genuinely.